 Review Volunteer Nora Berry in Nepal Kathmandu at the Community Hospital

-- How was the local Coordinator and the staff and the support provided in-country?
+- How were the local Coordinator and the staff and the support provided in-country?

 - What was the most surprising thing you experienced while in the program?

 Probably the roads.
 They are incredibly bumpy and the cars and motorbikes swerve in all to avoid potholes.
-The streets have no stop sings, no red lights and aren’t lit at night.
+The streets have no stop signs, no red lights and aren’t lit at night.

-- What was most difficult thing you experienced while in the program?
+- What was the most difficult thing you experienced while in the program?

 At the beginning, the constant attention was very frustrating.
-I learned to take it in astride.
+I learned to take it in stride.